LeonisX/yoda-stories-translation-tool/documents/demo.md

 **Tiles**

-Desert and Forest tiles have been cleared.
+Desert and Forest tiles have been erased.
-In fact, there is one level in the ice, on the planet Neshtab.
+In fact, there is one level in the winter, on the planet Neshtab.

 So even if full functionality is restored, most of the levels will look bare and impassable.